Open-Source

 Replace direct service calls with Commands and Queries and benefit from middleware features: automatic database transactions, logging, security...

-Lighter and easier to use than symfony/messenger, it is particularly well-suited for messages strictly internal to an application (eg. DDD architecture).
+Lighter and easier to use than symfony/messenger, it is particularly well-suited for messages internal to an application, eg. in a DDD architecture.

-Both systems are complementary: CQRS Bus handles internal exchanges (Commands, Queries, Events...) while Messenger takes care of communication with external systems (RabbitMQ, etc.).
+Both systems being complementary: CQRS Bus for internal exchanges (Commands, Queries, Events...) and Messenger for communication with external systems (RabbitMQ, etc.).